1959 Atlantic hurricane season: Hurricane Hannah

 After ships reported a low-level circulation, it was estimated that a tropical depression developed at 26.8°N, 49.9°W on September 27.
 Early on the following day, the depression strengthened into Tropical Storm Hannah.
 Reconnaissance aircraft flew into the storm late on September 28 and indicated that Hannah intensified into a Category 1 hurricane.
 Hannah moved generally westward at about 16 mph.
 By September 30, the storm became a Category 2 hurricane, and it curved northwestward later that day.
 Hannah deepened to a Category 3 hurricane on October 1, hours before the storm reached its peak intensity with maximum sustained winds of 120 mph and a minimum barometric pressure of 959 mbar.
 The storm maintained this intensity for about 48 hours and curved northeastward on October 2.

-Hannah began to a weaken late on October 3.
+Hannah began to weaken late on October 3.
 By the following day, the storm fell to Category 2 hurricane intensity.
 It accelerated eastward or east-southeastward across the central Atlantic, starting on October 4.
 Hannah re-strengthened slightly to a 110 mph Category 2 hurricane on October 5, but then slowly began weakening again.
 The final advisory on the storm was issued early on October 7, while it was centered about 200 mi south-southwest of the Azores, however Hannah remained a tropical cyclone and crossed through the Azores later that day.
 No impact was reported in the islands.
 It weakened to a Category 1 hurricane early on October 8, and transitioned into an extratropical cyclone over the far northeastern Atlantic several hours later.